lulzzz/documentation-1/docs/category/02_install_helm.md

 ### In-Cluster Installation

 Tiller requires security priveleges to run properly in an AKS cluster.
-You must create a 'cluster-admin' role to run Tiller under.
+AKS does not have the 'cluster-admin' role installed by default.
+You must create a 'cluster-admin' role manually to run Tiller.
 Create a file called 'cluster-admin.yaml' and add the following code :

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1